 For those looking for a simpler backup approach, automatically backs up files based on file type, as detailed in our Backblaze review.
 However, without the benefit of courier backup service, those with many large video files to upload will be left waiting.

 Additionally, the Backblaze client doesn’t support hybrid backup.
 That’s why we ultimately decided to suggest IDrive for video backup for those looking for an inexpensive solution.

-For those with more financial wiggle room, however, CloudBerry Backup is tough to beat.
+For those with more financial wiggle room, however, How to Automatically Backup Video Quickly and Efficiently is tough to beat.